 Current Slider Profile • Provides functions related to the current slider curve.
 Save as URL embeds your custom settings (the slider values and the animation settings) into the URL.
 Clicking the button will update the page URL, and then reload that page so you can hear what has been saved in the URL.
 From there, you can bookmark the page (that will save your settings as a browser bookmark) or share that URL with others.
 Save as Cookie saves your settings as a browser cookie (local to your browser).
 Later on, you can access your settings again by visiting the same generator and click Load.
 Clone as Mini-Player will clone your settings into a smaller browser window, and is ideal if you want to save space on your computer's screen.
 The main browser window will then go back to the index page, making it easier for you to pick up a sound, if you want to play multiple sounds simultaneously.
 Order as an Audio File allows you to request an audio file from your favorite settings.

 Animation Parameters • Think of this section as your control panel for how slider animation button behaves.
 The animation scheme uses two internal slider profiles: 'Low' and 'High'.
 You don't need to worry about these - they are automatically set for you.
 The 'Low' profile is set to 75% the starting slider values, and the 'High' one is set to 125%.
 This means that during the animation, each slider will stay within 75% and 125% of its original value.
 That's the default.
 You can change things up using the Range section.
 There you can assign your own slider profiles to each of the reference profiles.
 Note that the 'Low' and 'High' profiles can be anything: two different presets you like from the Preset list, for example.
 Hint: if you don't want a slider to animate, set its value to be the same in both profiles.Then, there is the Mode which determines how the animation uses the 'Low' and 'High' profiles.
 In 'Soft' mode, the sliders can land anywhere between the 'Low' and 'High' profiles.
 This mode is great for natural sounds.
 In 'Hard' mode, sliders can only move towards the extreme ends of the range.
 This gives a more contrasting sound, making it ideal for musical soundscapes.
 In 'Solo' mode, all sliders start at the minimum values set by the 'Low' and 'High' profiles, but one slider will max out.
 Which slider is at max will change over time, adding a dynamic element to your soundscape.
+'Duo' and 'Trio' modes work similarly, but with two and three sliders respectively.

 The Speed section controls how fast you want the sliders to animate.